leighklotz/llamafiles/README.md

 This example takes a live JSON input and shows how to extract a slightly tricky value.
 As a bonus, the model gives the value of the field.

 ```
-$ ./llama.cpp/gguf-py/scripts/gguf-dump.py ./models/dolphin/dolphin-2.7-mixtral-8x7b.Q4_K_M.gguf --no-tensors --json | help.sh -m dolphin --stdin -- 'give me a jq cli to get the value of the named `llama.context_length` (note the dot is part of the field name) in the following JSON:'
+$ ./llama.cpp/gguf-py/scripts/gguf-dump.py ./models/dolphin/dolphin-2.7-mixtral-8x7b.Q4_K_M.gguf --no-tensors --json | \
+   help.sh -m dolphin 'give me a jq cli to get the value of the named `llama.context_length` (note the dot is part of the field name) in the following JSON:'

 To get the value of `llama.context_length` using jq, you can use the following command: